 Surgery of any kind, even oral surgery, can leave you feeling anxious and fearful.
 At The Artistic Center for Dentistry in Santa Monica, California, Sanaz Khoubnazar, DMD, understands your concerns and offers the most advanced techniques and tools to ensure you get the best care with the least amount of discomfort during your oral surgery.
 She also takes the time to explain what you can expect during your procedure to reduce your anxiety.
 For expert dental care and oral surgery, call the office or book an appointment online today.

-Oral surgery includes procedures that help repair or restore teeth, gums, bone and other tissues that have been damaged due to trauma or decay.
-It's also used to correct congenital defects or repair and restore tissues following surgery, and to treat some types of oral cancer.
+Oral surgery includes procedures that help repair or restore your teeth, gums, bone, and other tissues that have been damaged due to trauma or decay.
+It's also used to correct congenital defects or repair and restore tissues following surgery.
+You may also need oral surgery to treat some types of oral cancer.

-That depends in part on where the tooth is located.
+That depends in part on where your tooth is located.
 Some teeth can be extracted simply by grasping the tooth firmly and wiggling it back and forth to loosen the roots, eventually allowing the tooth to be carefully removed from its socket.
-Other teeth, such as those that have broken off or are impacted may need to be broken apart before they can be successfully removed.
-No matter which approach is used, today's modern techniques and pain relieving products ensure discomfort is kept to a minimum.
+Other teeth, such as those that have broken off or are impacted, may need to be broken apart before they can be successfully removed.
+No matter which approach is used, your discomfort is kept to a minimum thanks to today's modern techniques and pain-relieving products.

 To learn more about the oral surgery options at The Artistic Center for Dentistry, schedule an appointment online or by phone today.